actions/setup-python/README.md

 - Preinstalled versions of Python in the tools cache on GitHub-hosted runners
     - For detailed information regarding the available versions of Python that are installed see [Software installed on GitHub-hosted runners](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners).
-    - For every minor version of Python, expect only the latest patch to be preinstalled.
-See [Semantic Versioning](https://semver.org/) for more information
+    - For every minor version of Python, expect only the latest patch to be preinstalled
     - If `3.8.1` is installed for example, and `3.8.2` is released, expect `3.8.1` to be removed and replaced by `3.8.2` in the tools cache
     - If the exact patch version doesn't matter to you, specifying just the major and minor version will get you the latest preinstalled patch version.
-In this case, for example, the version spec 3.8 will use the 3.8.2 found in the cache
+In the previous example, the version spec 3.8 will use the 3.8.2 python version found in the cache
 - Downloadable Python versions from GitHub Releases ([actions/python-versions](https://github.com/actions/python-versions/releases))
     - All available versions are listed in the [version-manifest.json](https://github.com/actions/python-versions/blob/master/versions-manifest.json) file
     - If there is a specific version of Python that is not available, you can open an issue in the `python-versions` repository